CAR T cell: Safety

-Cytokine release syndrome
+Cytokine release syndrome (CRS)

 The most common issue after treatment with CAR T-cells is cytokine release syndrome (CRS), a condition in which the immune system is activated and releases an increased number of inflammatory cytokines.
 The clinical manifestation of this syndrome resembles sepsis with high fever, fatigue, myalgia, nausea, capillary leakages, tachycardia and other cardiac dysfunction, liver failure, and kidney impairment.
 CRS occurs in almost all patients treated with CAR T-cell therapy; in fact, the presence of CRS is a diagnostic marker that indicates the CAR T-cells are working as intended to kill the cancer cells.
 The severity of CRS does not correlate with an increased response to the treatment, but rather higher disease burden.
 Severe cytokine release syndrome can be managed with immunosuppressants such as corticosteroids, and with tocilizumab, an anti-IL-6 monoclonal antibody.
 Early intervention using tocilizumab was shown to reduce the frequency of severe CRS in multiple studies without affecting the therapeutic effect of the treatment.
 A novel strategy aimed to ameliorate CRS is based on the simultaneous expression of an artificial non-signaling IL-6 receptor on the surface of CAR T-cells.
 This construct neutralizes macrophage-derived IL-6 through sequestration, thus decreasing the severity of CRS without interfering with the antitumor capability of the CAR T-cell itself.

-Immune effector cell-associated neurotoxicity
+Immune effector cell-associated neurotoxicity (ICANS)

 Neurological toxicity is also often associated with CAR T-cell treatment.
 The underlying mechanism is poorly understood, and may or may not be related to CRS.
 Clinical manifestations include delirium, the partial loss of the ability to speak coherently while still having the ability to interpret language (expressive aphasia), lowered alertness (obtundation), and seizures.
 During some clinical trials, deaths caused by neurotoxicity have occurred.
 The main cause of death from neurotoxicity is cerebral edema.
 In a study carried out by Juno Therapeutics, Inc., five patients enrolled in the trial died as a result of cerebral edema.
 Two of the patients were treated with cyclophosphamide alone and the remaining three were treated with a combination of cyclophosphamide and fludarabine.
 In another clinical trial sponsored by the Fred Hutchinson Cancer Research Center, there was one reported case of irreversible and fatal neurological toxicity 122 days after the administration of CAR T-cells.

 Hypokinetic movement disorder (parkinsonism, or movement and neurocognitive treatment emergent adverse events) has been observed with BCMA-chimeric antigen receptor (CAR) T-cell treatment for multiple myeloma.